arthurnishimoto/arthurnishimoto.github.io/_posts/2022-08-01-hummingbird.md

 A collaboration between the Goodman Theatre Alice Rapoport Center for Education and Engagement in Chicago and the Electronic Visualization Laboratory (EVL) at the University of Illinois at Chicago, this work is funded by the University of Illinois System’s Presidential Initiative to Celebrate the Impact of the Arts and the Humanities.
 The grant proposal  “Transforming Storytelling: Multi-User Virtual Reality Theater for Collaborative Tele-Immersive Exploration,” outlines our goal of exploring how virtual reality technologies and live theater experiences can be brought together as a storytelling medium to encourage theater participation with younger tech-savvy audiences.

-This work combines the talent of Chicago-based theater director Jo Cattell with Project PI and EVL/Design Professor Daria Tsoupikova, EVL Director of Research  and CS Associate Professor Andrew Johnson, CS/EVL Senior Research Programmer Lance Long, CS/EVL PhD Candidate Arthur Nishimoto, and CS/EVL PhD Student Sai Jyothula.
+This work combines the talent of Chicago-based theater director Jo Cattell with Project PI and EVL/Design Professor Daria Tsoupikova, EVL Director of Research and CS Associate Professor Andrew Johnson, CS/EVL Senior Research Programmer Lance Long, CS/EVL PhD Candidate Arthur Nishimoto, and CS/EVL PhD Student Sai Priya Jyothula.

 ## Contribution Summary